Hallucinations in Seniors

 Dementia is a leading cause for hallucinations in elderly

 A doctor may determine that someone’s hallucinations are due to dementia.
-Dementia changes the brain and can lead to seeing, hearing or even feeling, tasting and smelling things that are not there.
-Dementia distorts the brain and so it can cause seniors to misinterpret their senses.
+Dementia changes the brain and can lead to seeing, hearing, feeling, tasting and even smelling things that are not there.
+Dementia distorts the brain, which can cause seniors to misinterpret their senses.

 When this happens, it is important for caregivers to remember that no matter how fake you believe the visions or voices are, they are very real to the senior.
 Nothing you say will convince them otherwise.
 So, make sure that you validate your loved one’s feelings first.
-You should respond to their complaints as kindly as possible and try to keep their physicial saftey in mind.
+You should respond to their complaints as kindly as possible and try to keep their physical safety in mind.

 These visions can be especially common in patients with Lewy Body and Parkinson’s dementia.
 Fortunately, they are not always scary.
 Sometimes hallucinations will simply include ordinary people, objects or situations.
 They can even be happy or pleasant.